3DGenomes/TADbit/README.rst

 Applications
 ------------
 TADbit has been previously used for modeling genomes and genomic domains.
-Here is the list of published articles
+Here is the list of published articles:

 - Alpha-globin domain [Baù2011]_
 - *Caulobacter crescentus* genome [Umbarger2011]_